reactjs/react.dev/content/docs/accessibility.md

 Testing with a screen reader should form part of your accessibility tests.

-Please note that browser / screen reader combinations matter.
+Please note that browser/screen reader combinations matter.
 It is recommended that you test your application in the browser best suited to your screen reader of choice.

 ### Commonly Used Screen Readers {#commonly-used-screen-readers}

 #### NVDA in Firefox {#nvda-in-firefox}

-[NonVisual Desktop Access](https://www.nvaccess.org/) or NVDA is an open source Windows screen reader that is widely used.
+[NonVisual Desktop Access](https://www.nvaccess.org/) or NVDA is an open-source Windows screen reader that is widely used.

 Refer to the following guides on how to best use NVDA: